Deepak4587/LendingClubCaseStudy/README.md

 - Duplicate records are removed.

-## Univariant & Segmented Univariant Analysis
+## Univariant and Segmented Univariant Analysis
 - Examples for ordered and unordered set that could be driving factors are identified.
 - Quantitative variables are also identified.
 - Freq vs Rank scales are plotted.